mingdong-li/TVGL_py3/README.md

         from inferGraphPN import *
 ```

-Now, I put ```from inferGraphL1 import *``` out of the function ```TVGL()``` and comment the above code, which means only one Penalty can be used.
-You can change it according to your required method in this stupid way.

-The parameter *indexOfPenalty* should still be adjusted according to the used penalty.
+Now, I added another nesting and more files to realize the penalty selection in a stupid way.

 ## Usage